CleverRaven/Cataclysm-DDA/doc/DEVELOPER_TOOLING.md

 ##### Build LLVM

-To build llvm on Windows, you'll first need to get some tools installed.
+To build LLVM on Windows, you'll first need to get some tools installed.
 - Cmake
 - Python 3
 - MinGW-w64 (other compilers may or may not work.
-Clang itself does not seem to be building llvm on Windows correctly.)
+Clang itself does not seem to be building LLVM on Windows correctly.)
 - A shell environment

-After the tools are installed, a patch still needs to be applied before building llvm, since `clang-tidy` as distributed by LLVM doesn't support plugins.
+After the tools are installed, a patch still needs to be applied before building LLVM, since `clang-tidy` as distributed by LLVM doesn't support plugins.

-First, clone the llvm repo from, for example, [the official github repo](https://github.com/llvm/llvm-project.git).
+First, clone the LLVM repo from, for example, [the official github repo](https://github.com/llvm/llvm-project.git).
 Checkout the `release/12.x` branch, since that's what our patch was based on.

 On Windows, in addition to applying `plugin-support.patch` mentioned in the previous section, you